During yesterday’s Budget debate, it was confirmed that the IR35 tax reforms would be delayed to April 2021.

 The delay is part of the Government’s emergency measures to protect the economy during the current Coronavirus pandemic.

-Talking of the delay, Richard Evans commented: “This is an important step towards damage limitation and is welcome news for many employment agencies and self-employed businesses who may already be facing the reality of income loss in the current pandemic.
+The delay is an important step towards damage limitation and is welcome news for many employment agencies and self-employed businesses who may already be facing the reality of income loss in the current pandemic.
 Although this delay is good news, it has been made clear that it is not a scrapping of the legislation.
-If you believe you will be affected, you should use the time to prepare – understand exactly how you might be affected and how your income might be impacted.”
+If you believe you will be affected, you should use the time to prepare – understand exactly how you might be affected and how your income might be impacted.

-If you would like to discuss the implications further, please email Richard Evans, contact your relationship principal or call us on 0161 905 1616.
+If you would like to discuss the implications further, please contact your relationship principal or call us on 0161 905 1616.